ltsp/ltsp/docs/ltsp.conf.5.md

 cGFzczAxCg==
 ```

-If some clients need an custom xorg.conf file, create it in e.g.
+If some clients need a custom xorg.conf file, create it in e.g.
 `/etc/ltsp/xorg-nvidia.conf`, and put the following in ltsp.conf
-to dynamically symlink it for those clients on boot:
+to dynamically symlink it for those clients at boot:

 ```shell
 [pc01]